 Why is counter-intuitive that porn reduces sex crime?
 Eg if priests and the likes were allowed to enjoy release from adult entertainment, then it seems very intuitive that they wouldn't get screwed up by their hormones.

-satisfied and the interest abandoned; but sexual images have a special vividness and power, and may become addictive, as can many other internet activities, such as chatting or shopping or gaming.
-Personal accounts by people who have developed an
+easily satisfied and the interest abandoned; but sexual images have a special vividness and power, and may become addictive, as can many other internet activities, such as chatting or shopping or gaming.
+Personal accounts by people who have

-obsession with pornography are disturbing: It almost lodges itself into your mind, like a parasite sucking away the rest of your life, explains 16-year-old Malcolm, who participated in a 2007 study and reported spending between three to
+developed an obsession with pornography are disturbing: It almost lodges itself into your mind, like a parasite sucking away the rest of your life, explains 16-year-old Malcolm, who participated in a 2007 study and reported spending

 The Norwegian Directorate of Health has decided that certain diagnostic codes are now invalid in Norway.